Collect Intune Logs from macOS Devices

 • User ID

-If you encounter any problems with the Company Portal app on a macOS device, you can review the CompanyPortal.log file.
-To capture data about the issue, follow these steps:
+If you get any issues with the company portal app on a macOS device, you can review the CompanyPortal.log file.
+To capture the issue/error in the log file, follow below steps:

 • Open the Company Portal App > Help > Save diagnostic report.